amykv/sw-michigan-breweries/README.md

 Only one web page.
 Has an HTML file and CSS file.
 Imported one image locally, the others were found online.

-This website is for beer fans and tourists of Berrien County.
-Functionally, project is completed.
-Can add more breweries.

 SCREENSHOT:
 ![One](https://raw.githubusercontent.com/amvitkus/sw-michigan-breweries/master/1.png)